PX4/PX4-user_guide/en/ros/ros2_comm.md

    source ~/px4_ros_com_ros2/install/setup.bash
    ```

-1. On a terminal, source the ROS2 workspace and then start the `micrortps_agent` daemon with UDP as the transport protocol:
+1. On a terminal, source the ROS 2 workspace and then start the `micrortps_agent` daemon with UDP as the transport protocol:
    ```sh
    $ source ~/px4_ros_com_ros2/install/setup.bash
    $ micrortps_agent -t UDP